dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 The breakdown of the content is following :

-* Kubernetes : This folder contains the unified manifest file (.yaml) and container image (.tar) for RHEL and Ubuntu operating systems.
-The same container image is used for NSX Node Agent, NSX Kube Proxy, NSX OVS and NSX NCP Boostrap containers.
-(Note that there is a container image file for Photon operating system which is used on nodes in Pivotal Application Services (PAS) solution)
+* Kubernetes : This folder contains the unified manifest file (Yaml) and container image (.tar) for RHEL and Ubuntu operating systems.
+The same container image is used for NSX Node Agent, NSX Kube Proxy, NSX OVS and NSX Dummy containers.
+(Note that there is a container image also for Photon operating system which is used on nodes in Pivotal Application Services (PAS) solution)

-* Openshift : This folder contains the unified manifes files (.yaml) for Openshift baremetal nodes andd Openshift virtual machine nodes.
+* Openshift : This folder contains the unified manifest file (.yaml) for Openshift baremetal nodes andd Openshift virtual machine nodes.

 * Open vSwitch : This folder contains the Open vSwitch package for various operating systems.

-* PAS : This folder contains the Pivotal Application Services (PAS) installation file.
+* PAS : This folder contains the Pivotal Application Services (PAS) specific installation file.

-* Scripts : As the name suggests this folder contains the scripts to clean all the K8S related objects in NSX-T objecct database in a policy API based or management API based NSX-T environment.
+* Scripts : As the name suggests this folder contains the scripts to clean all the K8S related objects in NSX-T objecct database in a policy API based or management API based NSX-T environment in the event of a K8S cluster decommission process.

 Since in this environment Ubuntu is the operating system for K8S nodes, "nsx-ncp-ubuntu-2.5.0.14628220.tar" and "ncp-ubuntu.yaml" will be used.

+Let' s look at the manfiest file "ncp-ubuntu.yaml" in more detail now.